JamesonC/univation/README.md

 # Univation

-This is a simple React app to view and add quotes to the client.
+This is a simple React app to view, add, and delete quotes to the client.

 ## Getting Started